Loading...

 The larger family accommodations have a kitchen.

-How does the daily life of the families in PachaMama look?
+What does daily life for families in PachaMama look like?

-How does the daily life of the families in PachaMama look?
+What does daily life for families in PachaMama look like?

-The kids spend their mornings in school.
-When the day is over, they like to go downtown (where the village center is) to have a (healthy, vegan) ice cream and play together.
-The local kids are happy to have playdates, also with the visitors.
-Some of them participate in after-school activities like soccer, tennis, and piano lessons.
+Kids spend their mornings in school.
+When the day is over, they like to the village center to have a vegan ice cream and play together.
+The local kids are happy to have playdates and some of them participate in after-school activities like soccer, tennis, and other fun lessons.

 Family Accommodations